How to Get the Most out of Midwest Banjo Camp

 - Other Special Diets: Vegans and those with food allergies or special diets can usually be accommodated by the Olivet kitchen.
 Be sure to mention your dietary needs on the registration form.
 Then - either upon arrival or at the start of your first meal at MBC - also talk to the food service people at Kirk Cafeteria.

 - Meal Tickets: Commuters who don't have meal tickets may purchase individual meal tickets at the Cafeteria (as may Weekend Only attendees ).
 Other Places to Eat: There are other meal options in downtown Olivet and environs (see below).

-- Downtown Olivet (a short walk from campus) offers several small restaurants, including a sandwich shop, bar-restaurant, and a couple of pizza parlors.
-There are also some eating options in the opposite direction, including Subway and a sports bar.
+- Downtown Olivet (a short walk from campus) offers a caffee shop and a corner restaurant sells pizza, ice cream and offers a full Itialian menu.
+There are also some eating options in the opposite direction, including a Subway and a sports bar.